Lake Palcacocha: 1941 mudflow

 On the early morning of 13 December 1941 a huge chunk of the adjacent glacier or a large avalanche fell into Lake Palcacocha causing the breaking of the moraine walls that limit the lake downhill.
 The wave hurtled down the Cojup valley, destroying Lake Jiracocha on its way and carrying blocks of ice, large rock boulders and liquid mud towards the Santa River valley.
-Within 15 minutes the mudslide reached Huaraz, with 400 m³ of debris burying parts of the town and killing approximately 1,800 to 7,000 inhabitants.
+Within 15 minutes the mudslide reached Huaraz, with 400 m^{3} of debris burying parts of the town and killing approximately 1,800 to 7,000 inhabitants.

 The outburst is estimated to have reduced the volume of the lake from about 10 million cubic metres to half a million.
 In 1974 drainage structures were built to maintain the level eight metres below the height of the damming moraine in order to protect against overtopping in the event of an avalanche or ice fall into the lake.
 But an adjacent glacier to the lake has receded since the incident increasing the size of the lake.
 Also because of climate-change-related melting of the glacier the lake's water input has also increased dramatically since the disaster.
 By 2009 its volume was about 17 million cubic metres.